Bentonville, Ark. - Seong Ohm is wasting little time as

 is the rollout of an exclusive $30 prepaid

-later this month through T-Mobile.
+4G service later this month through T-Mobile.
 More merchandising

 announcements are expected as the holiday selling season nears.